microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

 By default, the custom `msticpyconfig.yaml` is read from the current directory.
 You can specify an explicit location using an environment variable ``MSTICPYCONFIG``.

+You should also read the :doc:`MSTICPy Settings Editor <SettingsEditor>` document to see how to configure settings using and interactive User Interface from a Jupyter notebook.

 Configuration sections
 ----------------------